Quebec: Transport

-Development and security of land transportation in Canada are provided by Transports Québec.
-Other organizations, such as the Canadian Coast Guard and Nav Canada, provide the same service for the sea and air transportation.
-The Commission des transports du Québec works with the freight carriers and the public transport.
+Development and security of land transport are provided by Transports Québec.
+Other organizations, such as the Canadian Coast Guard and Nav Canada, serve sea and air modes.
+The Commission des transports du Québec works with freight carriers and public transport.

 The réseau routier québécois (Quebec road network) is managed by the Société de l'assurance automobile du Québec (SAAQ; Quebec Automobile Insurance Corporation) and consists of about 185000 km of highways and national, regional, local, collector and forest roads.
 In addition, Quebec has almost 12,000 bridges, tunnels, retaining walls, culverts and other structures such as the Quebec Bridge, the Laviolette Bridge and the Louis-Hippolyte Lafontaine Bridge–Tunnel.

-In the waters of the Saint Lawrence there are eight deep-water ports for the transhipment of goods.
+The Saint Lawrence hosts eight deep-water ports.
 In 2003, 3886 cargo and 9.7 million tonnes of goods transited the Quebec portion of the Saint Lawrence Seaway.

-Concerning rail transport, Quebec has 6678 km of railways integrated in the large North American network.
-Although primarily intended for the transport of goods through companies such as the Canadian National (CN) and the Canadian Pacific (CP), the Quebec railway network is also used by inter-city passengers via Via Rail Canada and Amtrak.
-In April 2012, plans were unveiled for the construction of an 800 km railway running north from Sept-Îles, to support mining and other resource extraction in the Labrador Trough.
+Quebec has 6678 km of railways integrated into the North American network.
+Although primarily intended for goods transport through carriers such as Canadian National (CN) and the Canadian Pacific (CP), the Quebec railway network is also used by inter-city passengers via Via Rail Canada and Amtrak.

-Quebec's air network includes 43 airports that offer scheduled services on a daily basis.
-In addition, the Government of Quebec owns airports and heliports to increase the accessibility of local services to communities in the Basse-Côte-Nord and northern regions.
+Quebec's air network includes 43 airports that offer daily scheduled services.
+In addition, the Government of Quebec owns airports and heliports in the Basse-Côte-Nord and northern regions.

-Various other transport networks crisscross the province of Quebec, including hiking trails, snowmobile trails and bike paths.
+Other transport networks crisscross the province, including hiking trails, snowmobile trails and bike paths.
 The Green Road is the largest at nearly 4000 km in length.